Strain theory (sociology): Strain Theory

-Merton's theory
+Merton's Theory

-Robert King Merton was an American sociologist who argued that society can encourage deviance to a large degree.
-Merton believed that socially accepted goals put pressure on people to conform.
+Robert King Merton was an American sociologist who argued that the social structure of a society can encourage deviance to a large degree.
+Merton's theory borrows from Émile Durkheim's theory of anomie, which argues that industrialization would fundamentally alter the function of society; ultimately, causing a breakdown of social ties, social norms, and the social order.
+Merton believed that society's emphasis on certain socially accepted goals put pressure on people to conform in order to achieve success.
 His theory was developed largely due to the social and economic circumstances occurring in the United States during the early 1900s.
-Robert Merton's Strain Theory stems from a fundamental question that he posed on why the rates of deviance were so different among different societies.
-He thought that there could be deviance where there is a difference between what defines success and the proper means to achieve said goals.
-He found that the United States is a prime example of high levels of deviance because of the high social value of achieving success, primarily monetary, but there are contradictions to the means for acquiring such success.
-Employees who have a college education are respected but the robber barons who stole for their money were also admired, which demonstrates that success is viewed as more important than the actual means to achieve success.
+Robert Merton's Strain Theory stems from a fundamental question that he posed as to why the rates of deviance were so different among different societies.
+Merton's theories of social structure and anomie sought to explain how a society's specific social structures can pressure certain members of society toward nonconformist or deviant behavior.
+He thought that there could be deviance in societies where the cultural definition of success and the proper means to achieve said goals are incongruent.
+He found that the United States is prime example of a society where increased levels of deviance relate to the high social value of achieving success, usually monetary, but there are contradictions to the proper means of achieving such success.
+Success is often valued more for its outcome than the means for achieving it, leading to a preference for convenient methods over traditional, ethical methods.
+Merton developed strain theory to explore how an extreme emphasis on the cultural goal of success and restricted access to opportunities to institutionalized means for achieving success leads to deviance.

-In addition, he saw how minority groups had a harder time acquiring a good education, and if they could, they had a harder time acquiring a respectable living; yet the same high standard for success is enforced on everyone regardless if they had the means to satisfy such standards.
-These contradictions led him to develop the strain theory because of society’s high reverence towards achieving “success.”
-Individuals are forced to work within the system or become members of deviant subcultures in order to achieve socially prescribed goals.
-Merton's belief became the theory known as Strain Theory.
-Merton added that when individuals are faced with a gap between their goals (usually monetary) and their current status, strain occurs.
-When individuals are faced with strain, Merton outlined five different ways that they respond: